Shangmin-Chen/Audio-Transcription-Platform/README.md

 # Run the interactive setup script
 ./setup-env.sh

-# Source the export file to activate variables
+# Each service automatically reads its .env file at startup
-source .env-export.sh
+# No need to source any files - just restart services after running setup-env.sh

 # Then start services as described above
 ```